-Prevent it from banking to the right:
+... or to the right:

-Prevent it from plunging to the ground:
+... or from plunging to the ground:

-Try to fly more or less straight, with the horizon stable above the airplane nose:
+Try to fly more or less straight, with the horizon stable slightly above the airplane nose:

-Whatever your skills at video games or simpler simulators, you will probably not succeed.
+Whatever your skills at video games or simpler simulators, you will probably not succeed at first.
 The airplane will crash, probably quite soon after take-off.
 This is the moment where most candidates get desperate and abandon trying to fly a simulator or a real aircraft.
 Just hold tight and keep trying.
-Eventually you will develop a feel for the control inputs required.
+Eventually you will develop a feel for the subtle control inputs required.